How to Say Excuse Me in English (With Context Examples)

 The sarcastic or rude version

 Here's where things get tricky.
-"Excuse me!" said with a sharp, emphatic tone can actually be pretty confrontational.
+"Excuse me!" said with a sharp, emphatic tone can be pretty confrontational.
 This version is used when someone has done something rude or offensive, and you're calling them out on it.

 For example, if someone cuts in front of you in line, you might say "Excuse me!" to express your annoyance.
 Or if someone says something insulting, a sharp "Excuse me?" can signal that you're offended and want them to explain themselves.